mzorki/tutorials/README.md

 !pip install pyhanlp
 !pip install udkanbun
 ```
-  * If the file imports a local package, change the code according to this template:
+  * If the file imports a local package, change the code according to this template: <br>
+  Find this code...

 ```python
 import dict_tokenizer as dt
 ```